 • Email-this is good if you have a few specific questions

-• IM-this gives provides opportunity to immediately clarify points
+• IM-this gives provides an opportunity to immediately clarify points

 • Fax-use this for signing official acceptances of proposals and contracts

-• Phone calls-this will allow you to match a voice with a name, always follow up with a email summary to document the points discussed on the phone
+• Phone calls-this will allow you to match a voice with a name, always follow up with an email summary to document the points discussed on the phone

 • Video chat-this puts a face and voice to a name, close to a face-to-face meeting, always follow up with an email summary to document the points discussed on a video chat

-You can “Google” the company, but large numbers of happy customers may not put out any effort to get information out there, like one disgruntled customer might.
+You can “Google” the company, but large numbers of happy customers may not put out any effort to get information out there as one disgruntled customer might.
 If you find something negative, ask the company about it and give them a chance to explain.